Necrotic Ring Spot of Kentucky Bluegrass

 - Fungicide timing.
 Fungicide timing is critical for disease control.
 Products must be applied in spring before root colonization by the fungus occurs.
 Make an application in May when soil temperatures reach 65° F at a depth of 2 inches.
 This usually occurs in mid-May.
 Do not make the first application too early in the spring because fungicide activity may be lost before the fungus starts colonizing roots.
 Make a second application after one month.
 A third monthly application may be necessary on severely damaged lawns.
 Applications after symptom development or in late fall are not effective.
 Lightly water the fungicide into the turf (less than ¼ inch) but do not drench the lawn.

 |iprodione||Chipco 26GT, Raven, Lesco 18 Plus, Iprodione Pro||Fair to good|

 |fenarimol||Rubigan (not labeled for home lawns)||Good to excellent|

 |Thiophanate methyl||Cleary’s 3336, Fungo, T-Storm||Fair to good|

-* N. Tisserat, Colorado State University professor, bioagricultural sciences and pest management; and L. Pottorff, Colorado State University Extension plant pathologist, commercial greenhouse, Adams County.
+* N. Tisserat, Colorado State University professor, bioagricultural sciences and pest management; and T. Blunt, bioagricultural sciences and pest management.
 3/06.
 Revised 4/15.

 Colorado State University, U.S. Department of Agriculture and Colorado counties cooperating.
 Extension programs are available to all without discrimination.
 No endorsement of products mentioned is intended nor is criticism implied of products not mentioned.